 Office of the Sheriff

-The team currently has three K9s: Ajax, Zeus, and Roseco, and hopes to add additional canines and handlers as additional funding is established.
-Ajax is teamed with Sergeant Coleman, Zeus is teamed with Deputy Kline, and Roseco is teamed with Deputy Harris.
+The team currently has three K-9s - Zeus, Kahn, and Cruze - and hopes to add additional canines and handlers as additional funding is established.
+Kahn is teamed with Sergeant Coleman, Zeus is teamed with Deputy Kline, and Cruze is teamed with Deputy Rugg.

 K-9 Zeus was born in 2013 in the Netherlands and has been with the KCSO since 2014.
 Zeus is a multipurpose trained K-9 and can track individuals, locate lost articles, find controlled substances, and protect his handler.
 To date, Zeus' longest track is 1.5 miles locating 6 suspects!
 Zeus is a force multiplier for KCSO and has assisted in 100's of cases.
 Off duty, Zeus is a loving family member.